AIO vs Air Cooler – Which Cooling Type Is Best For Your CPU?

 Air Cooler Installation

-Installing an air cooler is typically very straightforward.
-You only need to add the necessary brackets on the motherboard, apply thermal paste, align the heatsink with the CPU and attach it to the brackets, add the fans to the heatsink, then connect them to the motherboard.
+**Installing an air cooler is typically very straightforward**.
+You only need to add the required brackets on the motherboard, apply thermal paste, align the heatsink with the CPU and attach it to the brackets, add the fans to the heatsink, then connect them to the motherboard.
 That’s it.

 Liquid Cooler Installation